IP Guidance

 The Examination Handbook requires applicants to underline the amendments and indicate the support in the original specification.

 The amendment need not be literally supported by the original disclosure if such amendment is substantially disclosed in the original disclosure.
 However, in this case, it would be helpful to provide justification for the support to promote understanding by the Examiner.
+It is necessary to identify specific disclosed elements (words, embodiments, examples) that reasonably form the basis for the amendment.

 A rule for correction of translation errors (Article 17-2(3)) is applicable to a Japanese application that is first filed in a foreign language (examples, PCT application filed in English).